I love, love, love this Whole30 Pot Roast, it’s a regular on our weekly dinner menu!

 - If you are following Whole30 you will need to use homemade beef broth or use water, I haven't found a whole30 compliant store bought broth.

 - You can make this in a slow cooker, or in a dutch oven.

 - If you cook it in the oven you will need to preheat it to 325F

 - If you prefer to brown the meat you can go ahead and do that, however in my experience if you are cooking it in a crockpot then it doesn't make a whole lot of difference by the time the meat is cooked.

-- Place the chuck roast on top of the vegetables and season well with salt and pepper.
+- Place the meat on top of the vegetables and season well with salt and pepper.

-- tuck the thyme and bay leaves along the sides of the meat, then put the carrots and remaining potatoes along side and on top of the meat.
+- tuck the thyme and bay leaves along the sides of the meat, then put the carrots and remaining potatoes alongside the meat.

 - If you prefer to use sweet potatoes instead of regular potatoes then I would peel and boil them separately and then mash them, they are likely to turn to mush in the slow cooker if you cook them with the meat.

 - Pour over the beef stock and cook on the HIGH setting for 3 - 5 hrs.